sergeyamator/ls-js/README.md

 npm install
 There are two main folder:

 dev - for developing (jade, sass, ...) prod - folder for prodaction with files minification

 For this project uses BEM methodology:
 For element should use block-name_elem-name For modifier should use block-name_elem-name--modifier

+How to install:
+* clone this repo
+* run npm install
+* run gulp